zengbing15/lumos_doc/docs/preparation/setupsystem.md

 ## Install a CKB node on DEV chain by using Tippy

-**Tippy** is a tool that helps set up and manage CKB nodes.
+**Tippy** is a tool to help set up and manage CKB nodes.
 It can install and start running a CKB node by one simple click. **DEV chain** is the recommended network for the later examples and CKB starters.

 For more information about the concepts of CKB nodes, CKB networks, and the methods to install a CKB node, see [CKB Nodes and Networks](../reference/ckbnode).